 2. Hybrid-Remote: Remote-First Necessary

 In hybrid-remote companies, a portion of the team is fully remote, and another portion works in the office.
-A remote-first approach enables optimal collaboration and should be the model for any company where some or all of the team members do not work physically together.
+A remote-first approach enables optimal collaboration, especially in the right virtual setting, and should be the model for any company where some or all of the team members do not work physically together.